rodrigodpl/Static-Code-Analysis/README.md

 #### TODO 10

 Let's check the results from the CppCheck analysis.
 If you are using the release test code, only a single bug is found related to a const attribute.

-However, CppCheck does not find a memory leak that is ocurring in the code.
+However, we know that there are three bugs, so we can see how CppCheck can help find some bugs, but can as well miss some.

+If you are using your code, try to get your own conclusions about the results and compare with what you expected.

-Let's try another SAC tool: install Visual Code Grapper from the release .zip file or download it from their website.
+In any case, let's try another SAC tool: install Visual Code Grapper from the release .zip file or download it from their website.

 #### TODO 11

 Start the program, and make sure that the language in Settings is set to C/C++.

-Go to **File/New target** directory and search the folder where your source files are located.
+1. Go to **File/New target** directory and search the folder where your source files are located.

-Press **Scan/Full Scan** to start the analysis.
+2. Press **Scan/Full Scan** to start the analysis.

 #### TODO 12

-As you can see if you are using the test code, VCG has found a bug that CppCheck did not found: the memory leak.
+As you can see if you are using the test code, VCG has found a bug that CppCheck did not found: the memory leak.However, we can also see that VCG has not found the const bug that CppCheck did before.

-It does also analyze comments in search of potential dangers.

-However, we can also see that VCG has not found the const bug that CppCheck did before.

 In fact, any of them has found a signed/unsigned mismatch bug in the test code.

+If your using the sample code inside the Full code .zip, you will also notice that it does also analyze comments in search of potential dangers.

+If you are, instead, using your own code, you are likely as well to have found different bugs using CppCheck and VCG.

 ____